 - Cheaper – During Rome peak season hotels can get expensive!
 Travelling in Winter aka Rome off peak season means you can find some great deals on Rome hotels in Winter.

 - Snow – Rome in the snow is a beautiful place!
-It is a rare sight to see Rome in the snow but if you do it is beautiful
+It is a rare sight to see Rome in the snow but if you do manage to see it settle in the city it is truly beautiful

 - Moderate Winter Temperatures – now don’t get me wrong it isn’t hot in Rome during Winter – you will need a coat, hat and boots etc however by comparison to other great Winter break city destinations like Stockholm, Rome’s temperatures are far more moderate – for more information see below.